Conference shares int’l experiences in music copyright protection

 The conference also spotlighted the growing impact of digital technology and the expanding influence of online platforms in copyright protection.
 International CMO representatives shared country-specific insights, discussing both challenges and opportunities in managing intellectual property in the digital music space.

-Throughout the event, participants delved into critical topics such as verifying user-generated reports and refining methods to filter exclusive works, ensuring accurate and transparent copyright recognition in the digital domain. — VNS
+Throughout the event, participants delved into critical topics such as verifying user-generated reports and refining methods to filter exclusive works, ensuring accurate and transparent copyright recognition in the digital domain. — VNA/VNS